blueWhale1202/finance-saas/README.md

-## React query
+## Note

+-   Handle HTTP exception in Honojs
-I render data on server not good
+-   Fetch data on server with react-query
+-   Handle react-hook-form with server action

 ## Database